Equality of cycle lengths in one- and two-dimensional $\sigma$ automata: Jordan form of the automaton

-The randomness of the relationship between $b$ and $\mathrm{sord}_2(b)$ mostly explains why the cycle lengths in Table \ref{fig:cycle_table} vary unpredictably between large and small values.
-The same seemingly random behavior occurs both in one and two dimensions because the result of this theorem also applies to two-dimensional lights out.
-(The eigenvalues for the two-dimensional automaton are contained in the same field, as shown in the next section.)

-Besides this, the cycle length sometimes takes the form $2^{a+1}\frac{(2^{\mathrm{sord}_2(b)}-1)}{q}$ where $q$ is a factor of $2^{\mathrm{sord}_2(b)}-1$ other than 1.
-This apparently ``rare'' form occurs if the lcm of the orders of the eigenvalues is less than the size of $\mathbb{G}$.
-Since determining the orders of specific elements of a finite field is known to be a difficult problem, $q$ can also behave unpredictably.
+The unpredictable relationship between $b$ and $\mathrm{sord}_2(b)$ mostly explains the apparent chaos in the cycle lengths of $\sigma_1$ (see Table \ref{tab:cycle_table}).
+The cycle length of $\sigma_1, \sigma_2$ sometimes takes the form $2^{a+1}\frac{(2^{\mathrm{sord}_2(b)}-1)}{q}$ where $q$ is a factor of $2^{\mathrm{sord}_2(b)}-1$ other than 1.
+This form occurs if the lcm of the orders of the eigenvalues is less than the size of the cyclic group $\mathbb{G}$.
+In general, $q$ is quite difficult to determine, and it is responsible for the remainder of the chaos observed in the cycle lengths of $\sigma_1$ and (as we prove later) $\sigma_2$.

-Now that we have understood the unpredictable nature of automata cycle-lengths, we show how to prove that one and two dimensional cycle lengths are the same.
-We will see that formulas for the cycle lengths of $\Phi$ and $\sigma$ automata are not necessary for this proof.